 To make sure we get the best input possible from the community, Council will be clear about what it is trying to achieve, understand who needs to be involved, and will engage in different ways to ensure everyone impacted or interested has an opportunity to participate.
-This will be presented in the form of a community engagement plan that is specific to the matter.
+This will be mapped out by Council staff in the form of a community engagement plan that is specific to the matter.